 Cover Photo Image

 The university's standard workweek begins 12:01 a.m.
 Sunday and ends at 12:00 midnight Saturday.
-Core work hours are from 8:00 a.m. - 5:00 p.m.
+Core business hours are from 8:00 a.m. - 5:00 p.m.
 Monday through Friday.
 Wage employees may work varying hours within the workweek to provide adequate coverage and service to the university community.

 Wage employees shall be paid only for hours worked and cannot accrue paid leave, compensatory time or overtime leave credits.
 Wage employees are not eligible for paid holidays or any other paid time off.